onatolumayowa/Employee-Demographics-and-Department-Insights/README.md

    **- Observation:** The workforce is skewed toward older employees, with 44.59% aged 45+, 34.20% aged 30–45, and only 21.21% aged 21–30.

-   - Implication: The company has an experienced workforce but may face succession challenges in the future.
+   **- Implication:** The company has an experienced workforce but may face succession challenges in the future.

    - Recommendation: Implement succession planning and attract younger talent to maintain long-term workforce sustainability.